vsc55/ombi_sqlite_mysql/README.md

 The script will empty the tables from the MySQL/MariaDB database and automatically migrate the data from SQLite to MySQL/MariaDB.
 ```
 $ python2 ombi_sqlite2mysql.py -c /etc/Ombi --host 192.168.1.100 --db Ombi --user ombi --passwd ombi
-Migration tool from SQLite to MySql/MariaDB for ombi (3.0.1) By Javier Pastor
+Migration tool from SQLite to MySql/MariaDB for ombi (3.0.2) By VSC55

-Generate file /etc/Ombi/migration.json:
+Generate file "migration.json":
 - Keeping in (/etc/Ombi/migration.json)... [✓]

+Generate file "database.json":
+- Keeping in (/etc/Ombi/database.json)... [✓]

 MySQL > Connecting... [✓]
 Check migration.json: